sizzlebop/bibble/OVERVIEW.md

   - **OpenAI-compatible endpoints** for third-party services
 - **Tool use** through the Model Context Protocol (MCP) with user-configurable external tool integration
 - **🌐 Built-in web search & research tools** with multi-engine support (DuckDuckGo, Bing, Google, Brave) and AI-powered content analysis with CLI-configurable preferred engine
+- **⏰ Native datetime tools** with comprehensive timezone support and user configuration for time-aware conversations
 - **Advanced research assistant** with event-driven research sessions and intelligent content extraction
 - **⚡ MCP Context Diet optimization** with on-demand tool discovery that dramatically reduces prompt size and improves performance
 - **Configuration management** with dot-notation access and JSON storage in ~/.bibble/